erioness1125/InstagramClient/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [x] Improved the performance by applying the ViewHolder pattern which speeds up the population of the ListView

 ## Video Walkthrough